Thursday, March 2, 2017

-DFT Animation Club: Only Yesterday
+DFT Animation Club: Ocean Waves

 General admission tickets for films in the DFT Animation Club series are $5.
 Admission is free to DIA members.
 Please show your member card at the door, no tickets are needed.
 General admission online and phone orders incur a $1.50 per ticket convenience fee.

 See more and buy tickets online at the DFT website.